 The sections below quickly show you how to create a synthetic job and view the results.

 Before you create a Synthetic Job with a custom script, you will need to write a Python WebDriver script and get it working locally.
-For a good introduction to scripting, we recommend reading Getting Started in the Selenium Python Bindings documentation.
+For a good introduction to scripting, AppDynamics recommends reading the Selenium Python Bindings documentation.

-Also, before you actually run your scripts in Synthetic Jobs, you should be aware of the differences between Python and synthetic scripts as you'll probably have to make some modifications.
+Before running your scripts in Synthetic Jobs, AppDynamics recommends reading the differences between Python and synthetic scripts as you may need to make some modifications.

 Test Scripts Locally